Do I need a passport?

 What are Morocco Like a Local’s cancellation fees?

-> J21 days or more until the departure date: 25% of the trip’s total cost
+– More than 60 days before the departure date: 35% of the total cost of the services.

-> Between 20 and 10 days until the departure date: 50% of the trip’s total cost
+– From 13 to 7 days before the departure date: 50% of the total cost of the services.

 All cancellation requests must be submitted in writing (e-mail, letter or fax) with acknowledgment of receipt.